ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

 {: #fig-xsd-approach title="XSD-based approach for JSON code validation"}

    The pyang support for the XSD output format was deprecated in 1.5 and removed in 1.7.1.
-However pyang 1.7.1 is necessary to work with YANG 1.1 so the process shown in {{fig-xsd-approach}}
+However, pyang 1.7.1 is necessary to work with YANG 1.1 so the process shown in {{fig-xsd-approach}}
    will stop just at step (1).